 To fix this issue, you need to use the ufw (uncomplicated firewall) from the command line to manage the firewall settings.

 6. The SSH Port is Closed

-Whenever the connection is made to the remote server via SSH, the SSH will send the request to a specific port.
+The SSH will send the request to a specific port whenever the connection is made to the remote server via SSH.
 The server should have the SSH port open; else, you will get the “connection refused” error.

-By default, the SSH uses port 22, and if there are no configuration changes, you need to make sure that the server is listening for the incoming requests.
+By default, the SSH uses port 22, and if there are no configuration changes, you need to ensure that the server listens for the incoming requests.